-I've heard quite a few UFO reports from Frimley over the years, but they've all been anecdotal, with no images taken; however, these photos I received are quite interesting, and, in my opinion, clearly depict a structured flying object of unknown origin.
+We have got to hear quite a few UFO accounts from Frimley down the years, but they have only been anecdotal until now, with no photos taken; these just received are very interesting indeed, and in our opinion, definitely show a structured flying object of unknown origin.

-One has to wonder, if our distant predecessors witnessed the same type of phenomenon, would those witnesses have seen the UFOs as Spirits or Gods' - and possibly built their hallowed temples, etc., in correspondence to where such marvels in the sky occurred; as above, so below?
+One has to wonder, if this same type of phenomena had been witnessed by our distant ancestors, would those onlookers have viewed the UFOs as Spirits or 'Gods' - and perhaps built their sacred temples etc accordingly, to where such miracles in the sky occurred; as above, so below?